Skip to main content

 What does "standing" mean in a New York foreclosure?+

 Standing is the plaintiff’s legal right to bring the foreclosure.
 In New York, a foreclosure plaintiff has standing when it is the holder or assignee of the note — the underlying debt instrument — at the time the action is commenced.
 Possession of the note, not just the mortgage, is the key.
-If the plaintiff cannot show it held the note when it sued, standing is in question.
+If the plaintiff cannot show it held or was assigned the note when it sued, its standing is open to challenge.

 Is standing waived if I do not raise it early?+

 For home loans, RPAPL 1302-a changed the old rule.
-It provides that the defense of lack of standing in a residential foreclosure is not waived if the borrower fails to raise it in the answer or a pre-answer motion, and it can be raised at any time before judgment in certain circumstances.
-This is a significant protection for homeowners, and it is one reason standing remains worth examining even later in a case.
-The precise application depends on the facts and the procedural posture.
+It provides that the defense of lack of standing in a residential mortgage foreclosure is not waived merely because the borrower failed to raise it in the answer or in a pre-answer motion to dismiss.
+That is a meaningful protection, because under the prior rule many homeowners lost the defense by default.
+The precise way it applies still depends on the facts and the procedural posture, so it should be evaluated case by case.

 How does chain of title affect a foreclosure?+

-Mortgages and notes are frequently transferred among lenders, servicers, and trusts.
-The plaintiff has to be able to connect itself to the right to enforce the note through a clean chain — by physical delivery of the note or valid assignments.
-Gaps, undated or after-the-fact assignments, and missing endorsements can all create proof problems about who actually has the right to foreclose.
+Mortgages and notes are frequently transferred among originators, banks, servicers, and securitization trusts.
+To foreclose, the plaintiff must connect itself to the right to enforce the note — through physical delivery of the note before the action, or through a valid written assignment.
+Gaps in the chain, assignments that are undated or executed after the case began, robo-signed or improperly authorized assignments, and missing endorsements can all create proof problems about who actually had the right to foreclose.

 What is the difference between the note and the mortgage?+

-The note is the borrower’s promise to repay the debt; the mortgage is the security interest in the property that allows foreclosure if the note is not paid.
-In New York, the right to foreclose follows the note — the mortgage is said to follow the note.
-That is why possession of the note, and the ability to prove it, is central to standing.
+The note is the borrower’s promise to repay the debt.
+The mortgage is the security interest in the property that lets the lender foreclose if the note is not paid.
+In New York, the right to foreclose follows the note — the mortgage is said to follow the note as an incident of it.
+That is why possession of the note, and the ability to prove that possession, is central to standing.

 Can a standing problem stop a foreclosure?+

 It can be a powerful defense, and because of RPAPL 1302-a it is harder to waive in residential cases.
-Whether it wins, delays, or creates settlement leverage depends on the plaintiff’s proof and the stage of the case.
-As with any foreclosure defense, no result is guaranteed, and this is general information rather than legal advice.
+Depending on the lender’s proof and the stage of the case, it can defeat summary judgment, force the lender to come forward with better evidence, support dismissal, or create settlement leverage.
+As with any foreclosure defense, no result is guaranteed, and standing is usually evaluated together with notice and other defenses.

 Injured?
 Don't Wait.